M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 Version 2.1 of the Vault Application Framework is compatible with M-Files 19.1 upwards.
 To target earlier versions of M-Files, please use an earlier version of the Vault Application Framework.
 {:.note.warning}

+In addition, please note that there are two changes in method signatures from [version 2.0](#version-20):

+* `BackgroundOperationManager.StartRecurringBackgroundOperation` now returns a `Task<BackgroundOperation>`, a change from `BackgroundOperation` in VAF 2.0.
+* `BackgroundOperationManager.RunOnce` now returns a `Task`, a change from `void` in VAF 2.0.

+Both of these changes are implemented to work around situations where code attempts to start background operations when the vault may not yet be fully operational.

 ## Version 2.0

 Alongside numerous internal bugfixes and performance work, this release brings two new major features: